 Or, to put it another way, on the day I realize my lifelong dream of becoming a published novelist, I'll be elbow-deep in dog shit.

 It's okay to laugh.
 It's pretty funny.
 I guess the universe wants to keep me humble.
-If so, it's working.

 Anyways, I tell you this for a few reasons.
 One, if you don't hear much from me till after work-hours Eastern Standard, you'll know why.
-Two, Day Jobs ain't exactly oft-discussed amongst writers, but chances are, unless your favorite author's a bestseller, they have one.
+Two, Day Jobs ain't exactly oft-discussed amongst writers, but chances are, unless your favorite author is a bestseller, they have one.
 The fact that my silly stories pay some of my bills is astonishing to me, but I'm still a ways off from even considering writing them full-time.
 And three, I'm telling you because, for me, release day ain't about champagne, sales numbers, or celebrations.
 It ain't about a victory lap.
 What it is about is finally getting to say (and believe you me, it's something I've been dying to say for long before I had a title to slot in):

 DEAD HARVEST is now available wherever books are sold.